AcademySoftwareFoundation/rez/docs/source/managing_packages.rst

 Package caching actually caches :doc:`variants`, not entire packages.
-When you perform a resolve, or source an existing context, the variants required are copied to local disk asynchronously (if they are cachable), in a separate process called ``rez-pkg-cache``.
+When you perform a resolve, or source an existing context, the variants required are copied to local disk asynchronously (if they are cachable), in a separate process called :ref:`rez-pkg-cache`.
 This means that a resolve will not necessarily use the cached variants that it should, the first time around.
 Package caching is intended to have a cumulative effect, so that more cached variants will be used over time.
 This is a tradeoff to avoid blocking resolves while variant payloads are copied across